project-planton/mongodb-atlas-pulumi-module/README.md

 # MongoDB Atlas Pulumi Module for Planton Cloud

-## Overview

-The MongoDB Atlas Pulumi module for Planton Cloud enables the seamless deployment of MongoDB Atlas clusters across various cloud providers.
-This module integrates tightly with Planton Cloud's API resources, which follow a Kubernetes-like structure, providing developers with a standardized way to define and manage cloud infrastructure through YAML configuration files.
-The module is designed to simplify the process of provisioning MongoDB Atlas clusters by abstracting the complexities of individual cloud provider APIs and infrastructure management tools.

-With this module, developers can define cluster configurations, including cloud provider settings, instance sizes, cluster types, and more, all within a single YAML file.
-The module then automatically provisions the necessary cloud resources, applies the configuration, and returns the relevant details, such as connection endpoints and unique resource IDs, in the `status.stackOutputs`.
-This allows for efficient monitoring and integration into existing DevOps workflows.

 ## Key Features

 - **Unified API Resource Modeling**: The module utilizes a Kubernetes-style API resource structure, which ensures a standardized format across different cloud infrastructures and services.